casper-network/docs-archive/theory/highway.rst

 An era starts at fixed point of real time (fixed tick).
 We generally expect that:

-1. The weights map to be used in this era is defined by a booking block from :math:`era–delay` rounds ago.
+1. The weights map to be used in this era is defined by a booking block from :math:`era\_delay` rounds ago.
-2. The random seed to be used in this era is defined by a key block from :math:`era–delay` rounds ago.
+2. The random seed to be used in this era is defined by a key block from :math:`era\_delay` rounds ago.

-Both :math:`era–delay` is a blockchain parameter.
-We expect that reasonable value for :math:`era–delay` is 2.
+Both :math:`era\_delay` is a blockchain parameter.
+We expect that reasonable value for :math:`era\_delay` is 2.

 Setting the weights map
 ^^^^^^^^^^^^^^^^^^^^^^^